Health and Medical Concerns

 Skin Health

-Siberian cats usually have healthy skin, but their long coats can trap in dirt if you don’t brush them weekly.
-You can bathe them occasionally to clean their skin of allergens.
-Always use gentle, cat-safe shampoo that won’t cause harm to their skin.
+Siberian cats usually have healthy skin, but their long coats can trap dirt if you don’t brush them weekly.
+To keep their skin protected, use gentle shampoos and moisturizing gels approved by our vets.

 Bathing